Skip to main content

 • Column-wise data compression.

-Here is the illustration of the difference between traditional row-oriented systems and columnar databases when building reports:
+Here is an illustration of the difference between traditional row-oriented systems and columnar databases when building reports:

 Traditional row-oriented Traditional row-oriented